Introduction:

 Canyon Overlook:

-Try to park at the Canyon Overlook Trail Parking right after the tunnel on the right side or few hundred feet on the left side, it is very difficult to find parking spot in both places so see where you can park on the roadside.
+Try to park at the Canyon Overlook Trail Parking, right after the tunnel exit on the right side (this is very small parking lot for only handful of cars) or few hundred feet up the road on the left side.

-There are many viewpoints along the main road, Checkerboard Mesa is probably the most famous one.
+are many viewpoints stops along the main road, Checkerboard Mesa is probably the most

 Kolob Canyons Visitor Center:

-This is another section of the park were the entrance is from hwy I-15 (exit 40).
+This is the far north west section of the park were the entrance is from highway I-15 (exit 40).

-This park section visited by a lot less people and you need park permit if you are planning overnight stay.
+This park section visited by fewer people.
+You need to pay entrance fee to the park and you also need park permit if you are planning overnight backpacking.

 https://www.nps.gov/zion/index.htm